danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 2. An [upper bound](https://www.danvk.org/2025/02/21/orderly-boggle.html#how-bounds-are-computed) that’s fast to compute but still reasonably “tight”
 3. A way to [split board classes](https://www.danvk.org/2025/04/10/following-insight.html#lift--orderly-force--merge) and calculate their upper bounds without repeating work

-A "board class" contains trillions of individual boards.
+A "board class" might contain trillions of individual boards.
 An example would be boards with a particular consonant/vowel pattern.
 There are roughly 2^16/8=8192 possible consonant/vowel patterns—vastly fewer than the number of boards.
-And you can imagine that it's easy to throw out boards with all consonants or all vowels.
-Other patterns are harder, though.
+And you can imagine that it's easy to rule out boards with all consonants or all vowels.
+Other patterns are much harder, though.
 (My search didn't exactly use consonants and vowels, this is just an illustration.)
 For more on board classes, read [this post](https://www.danvk.org/2025/02/10/boggle34.html#board-classes).

 The second and third ideas required developing a [somewhat novel tree structure](https://stackoverflow.com/q/79381817/388951) tailor-made for Boggle.
 These "sum/choice" trees make it efficient both to calculate upper bounds and to split board classes.
 You can see examples of these trees and read about how they work in [this post](https://www.danvk.org/2025/02/21/orderly-boggle.html).

-If you’d like to learn more about the algorithm and data structures, I'd encourage you to [run the code](https://github.com/danvk/hybrid-boggle) on your own machine and read some of my previous blog posts, which go into much greater detail:
+If you’d like to learn more about these algorithm and data structures, I'd encourage you to [run the code](https://github.com/danvk/hybrid-boggle) on your own machine and read some of my previous blog posts, which go into much greater detail:

 - [Boggle Revisited: Finding the Globally-Optimal 3x4 Boggle Board](https://www.danvk.org/2025/02/10/boggle34.html)
 - [Boggle Revisited: New Ideas in 2025](https://www.danvk.org/2025/02/13/boggle2025.html)